scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** concentration, 1 hour

 You create a perfect image of a willing creature.
-Make a spellcasting roll against 2 terrible die, on success an illusory copy of the creature appears next to the target creature.
+Make a spellcasting roll against 2 terrible dice.
+On success an illusory copy of the creature appears in an empty tile adjcanet to the creature.
 The illusion can interact with its surroundings and has temporary wounds equal to the number of successes in your spellcasting roll.
-A creature can make a perception check against your spellcasting to perceive the image as an illusion.
+Another creature can attempt to see through the illusion, making a perception check against your spellcasting roll.
+On success they know the illusion isn't real.

 The image looks identical to the creature it's based on, copying all clothes, armor, or weapons they are carrying.
-Any magical items are copied in appearance only, for example a magical sword will look magical but not have any of the properties of the original sword.
+Any magical items are copied in appearance only.
+For example, a magical sword will look magical but not have any of the properties of the original sword.
 The image does not need food, water, or air and any non-damaging spell targeting it fails.
 The image rolls defense equal to the gear the image is wearing, minus any magic properties.
-Only the appearance and items of a creature are copied, the image does not gain any of its features or abilities.
+The image does not gain any of the features or abilities of the creature its copying.

 For the duration of the spell you may choose to perceive through your senses or the image's senses.
 You may control the image as you would your own body; moving, interacting, and speaking as the image.
 When casting spells you may choose the image to be the source of the spell, and you may make attacks using the image, using your spellcasting roll for the attack.
-The image cannot be healed or repaired, once drops to 0 temporary wounds the spell ends.
+The image cannot be healed or repaired and has Vulnerability 3 to force damage.
 The image is destroyed when entering a zone similar to that of _Anti-Magic Field_.

 The duration increases to 8 hours at 8th level, and 1 day at 9th level.